Babies born in Alberta are tested for certain treatable conditions after birth. This screening test is different from those done during pregnancy.

 The screen results show if:

-Talk to your public health nurse, doctor, or midwife if you have any questions about newborn blood spot screening or Alberta’s Newborn Metabolic Screening Program.
-You can also go to
+Talk to your public health nurse, doctor, or midwife if you have any questions about your baby's health or newborn blood spot screening.
+You can also learn more about the Alberta Health Services Alberta Newborn Screening Program.

 Yes, health information is collected, used, and shared (disclosed) by following the laws of Alberta’s Health Information Act.
 Your baby’s health information is protected in a secure, private, and confidential place.

-Author: Alberta's Newborn Metabolic Screening Program, Alberta Health Services
+Author: Alberta Newborn Screening Program, Alberta Health Services